exosite/TheThingsNetwork_Connector/README.md

-# Murano Cloud-Connector
+# Murano Cloud-Connector for The Things Network

-This project is a template of Murano IoT-Connector for 3rd party components integration.
+This project is a template of a Murano IoT-Connector that interoperates with The Things Network.

-See related documentation on http://docs.exosite.com/connectivity/cloud2cloud/
+See high level documentation at https://github.com/exosite/exosense_recipes/tree/master/TTN

 ## Table of Content